BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 2. **Data Generation and Manipulation**: Once data is encoded in the latent space, it can be manipulated to alter the original data or generate entirely new data.
 For example, by moving around in the latent space of images, you can generate new images that combine features of existing ones, such as blending the styles of two different pictures.
 3. **Efficiency**: Operations in the latent space are typically more computationally efficient.
 Manipulating compressed representations is quicker and requires less computing power than operating on the full, detailed data.

 Latent image, in the context of generative models, refers to the intermediate representation of an image while it is being processed.
-This latent image is not the final image you see but a kind of blueprint that the model uses to construct or reconstruct the visible image.
+This latent image is not the final image you see, but a kind of blueprint that the model uses to construct or reconstruct the visible image.

 ### Analogy of a Closet